Psychic Self-Regulation for Children

 — how to develop in oneself the ability to love

 — the principles of evolution in the universe,

 — how to live without causing harm to anyone.

 We have such a conversation for 10-15 minutes in the form suitable for children.
 Many children are interested in these problems and begin to ask questions, which is quite important.

 Boys show much interest in the question of the ahimsa of kshatriya.
 Ahimsa is the main ethical principle which reads: “Causing no harm, as possible, to other living beings — in deeds, words, and thoughts” .
 A kshatriya is a leader, a warrior.
 The ahimsa of kshatriya reads: “One has to be strong and kind, to use power without getting angry!”
 Children need to work with this subject practically with the help of the methods of wresting.

 It is good if the instructor can conduct several classes in nature, in the forest.
 Here children can learn a careful attitude towards living nature.
 For example, how to build a fire without causing harm to it?
 They may also try finding the borders of bioenergetical cocoons of trees; this helps them to understand in practice that all living beings around us are our companions in the process of evolution.

 * * *

-By the end of the classes, one can notice changes which happened to children.
-They are, first of all, broader knowledge and outlook, positive skills and qualities, active interest in reforming oneself in accordance with the information presented in the classes, lower level of diffidence.
-Many children begin to study in the school better, become more calm; some of them correct their conduct in accordance with ethical principles which they learned.
+By the end of the classes, one can notice changes that happened to children.
+These changes are, first of all, a broader knowledge and outlook, positive skills and qualities, active interest in reforming oneself in accordance with the information presented in the classes, and a lower level of diffidence.
+Many children begin to study in the school better, become calmer; some of them correct their conduct in accordance with the ethical principles that they learned.